yWorks/yfiles-for-html-demos/demos/loading/amdloading/README.md

 The default AMD Loader in use by this demo is the [RequireJS](https://requirejs.org/) loader.

-Different AMD Loader implementations should work, too.
-E.g. in the sources of this page below you can find the configuration code for the loader included in the [dojo Toolkit](https://dojotoolkit.org/).
-This can easily be tested by commenting out the current loader and uncommenting the other loader.

 Resources that have a _.js_ ending are loaded as JavaScript files.
 Loading a resource without the _.js_ postfix loads the resource as a module.
 Only the required top-level modules in the reference-tree have to be required explicitly.
 Dependent modules are resolved and loaded automatically without having to specify them.

 Please take a look at the HTML sources of this document to see how to load modules using _require_.